 - No dose adjustment is needed with mild or moderate kidney damage (defined as CrCl greater than 30mL/min).
 Increased monitoring is recommended is more severe kidney damage (CrCl less than 30mL/min).

 - No dose adjustment is needed with mild or moderate liver damage.

 - For more information, see separate information on dolutegravir and rilpivirine.

 - Juluca was approved in the US in November 2017.

-- Approval in the EU is expected later in 2018.
+- Juluca was approved in the EU in May 2018.

 The European patient information and detailed Product Information for dolutegravir/rilpivirine (Juluca) are not yet available from the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.

 The Product Information is a detailed technical summary that you can access as a PDF file by clicking the ‘Product Information’ tab.
 It describes more precisely how the drug works and how it is processed by your body.
 This includes, for example, reported food interaction studies in terms of calories or fat content.
 It includes more details of the study results and a full list of side effects and drug interactions.